Ella in Sri Lanka was nothing as I’d imagined it to be.

 You also need to hear about something that I wouldn’t recommend doing.

-I was a huge fan of Ella and I’ll tell you everything I can about the place – I’m even going to share a video with you.
+I was a huge fan of Ella. i would go as far as to say it is one of the most beautiful places on Earth and I’ll tell you everything I can about the place – I’m even going to share a video with you.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 Sri Lanka has to be one of the world’s most unique travel destinations.
 I love the country immensely and so will you.

 Read any Sri Lanka travel blog and you will soon learn that this country has many strings to her beautiful bow.
 And one of those strings is the small town of Ella.